tytydraco/yessleep/out/The_Death_Collector_Part_2.md

 Now there was a window above the workbench that was likely to help Brigham keep track of time and feel a bit less confined (though I might be projecting a bit), and I had been half-turned away from it at this point since I had just started sorting from the floor.
 As I went back to my normal pattern for sorting, maybe because of the letters, I didn't feel comfortable facing away from it anymore.
 Since I was sorting anyway I moved my operation to the bench itself and resumed what I was doing.

-After a few uneventful jobs worth of paperwork, there was another incident report from a different job a two years after the one I'd read.
+After a few uneventful jobs worth of paperwork, there was another incident report from a different job two years after the one I'd read.

 >Incident Report for \[redacted address\] on the 5th of September, 1981